trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 <server_java_keystore>` file or :ref:`Java Truststore <cli_java_truststore>`
 for its TLS configuration.

-If you are using keystore file, it can be copied to the client machine and used for its TLS configuration.
-If you are using truststore, you can either use default java truststores or create a custom truststore on the CLI.
+If you are using a keystore file, it can be copied to the client machine and used for its TLS configuration.
+If you are using truststore, you can either use default Java truststores or create a custom truststore on the CLI.
 We do not recommend using self-signed certificates in production.

 Presto CLI Execution